 There are many ways for employers to conduct annual performance reviews.
 So many, in fact, that owners of small to midsize businesses may find the prospect of implementing a state-of-the-art review process overwhelming.

-The simple truth is that smaller companies may not need to exert a lot of effort on a complex approach.
-Sometimes a simple conversation between supervisor and employee — or even owner and employee — can do the job, as long as mutual understanding is achieved and clear objectives are set.
+The simple truth is that smaller companies may not need to exert much effort on a complex approach.
+Sometimes a simple conversation between supervisor and employee — or even owner and employee — can do the job.
+As long as mutual understanding is achieved and clear objectives are set.

-If your commitment to this often-stressful ritual ever starts to falter, remind yourself of why it matters.
+If your commitment to this often-stressful ritual ever falters, remind yourself why it matters.
 A well-designed performance review process is valuable because it can:

 - Provide feedback and counseling to employees about how the company perceives their respective job performances,